trilinos/Trilinos/packages/tpetra/core/example/BlockCrs/README.md

  * Trilinos configurations for different types of architectures e.g., Intel and NVIDIA
  * MPI/OpenMP/Cuda setup
  * Weak scale results on Sandia testbed machines upto 16 nodes.
+For a comparison purpose, two plots are included to explain the difference between major changes.

 ## Building Performance Test